 Every Tuesday and Friday mornings, through the year.

 As most of us sail the International One Metre (IOM), we start the first race at 10:15 and we sail for about two hours, depending on conditions.
-Every Thursday mornings, through the year (please contact the people before before coming to the club).

 Several members enjoy sailing other craft, like the Radio Marblehead and the classic Canterbury J.

 We are fortunate to have our course layout with approximately nine marks near the clubhouse.

 Launching from a wooden walkway on the lake edge, with sufficient depth for all sailing craft.